howtographql/howtographql/meta/writing-guidelines.md

 ## Document Format

-Your tutortial should be divided into shorter _chapters_.
+Your tutorial should be divided into shorter _chapters_.
 Each chapter needs to be a single markdown document.
 The name of each document has to be predended with the index of the chapter, starting at 0.

-[Here](https://github.com/howtographql/howtographql/tree/master/src/pages/tutorials/frontend/react-apollo) is what the example structure for the React+Apollo tuturial looks like:
+[Here](https://github.com/howtographql/howtographql/tree/master/content/frontend/react-apollo) is what the example structure for the React+Apollo tuturial looks like:

 ![](http://imgur.com/nGsYY1E.png)